influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/pagerduty/dedupkey.md

 ## Parameters

 ### exclude
-Exclude group key columns when generating the deduplication key.
+Group key columns to exclude when generating the deduplication key.
 Default is `["_start", "_stop", "_level"]`.

 _**Data type:** Array of strings_